Vacuum engine: Heat engines

+At the beginning of an intake stroke, a valve in the head of the cylinder opens and admits a charge of burning gas and air, which is trapped by the closing of the valve and expands.
+Towards the end of the stroke the charge comes into contact with a water- or air-cooled part of the cylinder and is chilled, causing a sudden drop in pressure sufficient to suck the piston – which is open towards the crank – back on the return stroke.
+The valve opens again in time for the piston to expel the burnt gases before the next stroke begins.

 Vacuum motor

 In a vacuum motor, the partial vacuum is created by an external pump.
 These motors were commonly used to power railway turntables in the UK, using vacuum created by a steam locomotive's vacuum brake ejector.
 The operating principle is similar to a steam engine – in both cases power is extracted from a difference in pressure.

 Small vacuum motors were also used to operate windscreen wipers in automobiles.
 In this case, the motors were powered by manifold vacuum.
 This arrangement was not very satisfactory because, if the throttle were wide open, the wipers would slow down, or even stop.
 Modern automobiles use electrically powered wipers.
 Modern automobiles still use a vacuum motor of a kind, however, the vacuum servo.
 Brakes are operated by a hydraulic system, but they use a ‘vacuum motor’ to amplify the force provided by the driver.
 Small vacuum motors were also used from the late 1960s to control servomechanisms such as door locks, heater controls or movable bonnet ventilation flaps.

+Some Player piano use vacuum engines.

 You could say that the global Industrial Revolution arose because of a 'vacuum motor', because all the early steam engines, especially the pioneering Boulton and Watt engines, operated with almost atmospheric pressure steam.
 You can easily make a demonstration vacuum engine using a flywheel, simple plumbing parts and a few other simple components, as Neil A Downie shows in the reference.